How To Stay On Top Of Your Shit As A Flawed Human

 Pocket notebooks or sticky notes are a great low-distraction entry point.
 They are a blank slate serving little purpose other than the containment of your thoughts.
 (Said thoughts may or may not include origami.)

-For long-term exobrain management, I rely heavily on Google Docs because I find it useful to share notes, make spreadsheets, and type out massive amounts of structured information.
+For long-term exobrain management, I rely heavily on Google Docs for things I need to share with other people, [2021 edit: and Obsidian for things that are just for me] because I find it useful to share notes, make spreadsheets, and type out massive amounts of structured information.
 This is great if I’m compiling longform information that I’m going to be bashing on for an hour or more (such as reading notes for research papers, rundowns of applied sourdough science, or workshop teaching notes).

 For more general tips on reducing digital distraction, check out my 2017 article on making your devices deeply unengaging.